hyperledger/identus-cloud-agent/docs/docusaurus/credentials/issue.md

 The schema identifier defines the structure and the credential type issued, while the claims provide specific information about the individual, such as their name or qualifications.

-This protocol is applicable in various real-life scenarios, such as educational credentialing, employment verification, and more.
+This protocol applies in various real-life scenarios, such as educational credentialing, employment verification, etc.
 In these scenarios, the **Issuer** could be a school, an employer, etc., and the **Holder** could be a student or an employee.
 The VCs issued during this protocol could represent a diploma, a certificate of employment, etc.